 What is musculoskeletal pain?

-What are the different types of musculoskeletal pain?
+What are the types of musculoskeletal pain?

 Symptoms and Causes

-What are the causes of musculoskeletal pain?
+What causes musculoskeletal pain?

 What are the symptoms of musculoskeletal pain?

-- Sleep disturbances
+- Sleep disturbances.

 Diagnosis and Tests